Asimina triloba: Cultivation

+Commercial pawpaw production tends to be less intensive than other fruit trees.
+Pawpaw requires very little pesticide/herbicide, even when planted as a monoculture.
+Because of its long taproot, pawpaw grows well even in drier upland plantings.
 Cultivation of pawpaws for fruit production has attracted interest, particularly among organic growers, as a fruit with few to no pests that can successfully be grown in its native environment without pesticides.
-The commercial cultivation and harvesting of pawpaws is strong in southeastern Ohio and also being explored in Kentucky and Maryland, as well as various areas outside the species' native range, including California, the Pacific Northwest, and Massachusetts.
+The commercial cultivation and harvesting of pawpaws is strongest in southeastern Ohio and also being explored in Kentucky and Maryland, as well as various areas outside the species' native range, including California, the Pacific Northwest, and Massachusetts.
+In New York state, due to climate change's impact on traditional fruit crops, such as apples and peaches, farmers are looking to pawpaw as a new commercial crop.